MikhailKravets/mkdocs_puml/docs/docs/getting_started/setup.md

 ## PlantUML

-You can manage PlantUML server behavior with these settings.
+The communication of `mkdocs_puml` with PlantUML server can be configured with these settings.

 ### `puml_url`